Ajollyworld79/data-pipeline/README.md

 - Python 3.11+
 - Microsoft SQL Server with ODBC Driver 17+
-- Azure AD application with Dataverse API permissions
+- Azure AD application with Dataverse API permissions (for dataverse_extract.py only)
-- Access to Microsoft Dataverse environment
+- Access to Microsoft Dataverse environment (for dataverse_extract.py only)

 ## Installation